webtactics/gloucesterthunderboltsswimmingclub/sponsors/Bronze-Forest-of-Play.md

-A magical place to visit..Nostalgic, warm and inviting,like a colourful forest with lots to discover
+A magical place to visit.

+Nostalgic, warm and inviting, like a colourful forest with lots to discover!